Ti Amo (album): Promotion

 The first single, "J-Boy", was released on 27 April 2017, and debuted on Zane Lowe's Beats 1 show.
 The New York Times noted the song's "midtempo disco pulse", and it was named "Best New Track" by Pitchfork.
 It was performed live on The Tonight Show Starring Jimmy Fallon on 2 May.
 The title track was released as the second single on 18 May 2017.
 It was premiered at a concert in Antwerp in April 2017, along with "J-Boy", "Lovelife" and "Role Model".
 "Goodbye Soleil" was released for streaming on 2 June.

 Phoenix toured North America from 12 May to 15 June 2017, concluding at the Hollywood Bowl in Los Angeles.
 They then toured Europe and Asia in support of the album until September.

 Critical reception

 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the album received an average score of 70, based on 23 reviews, which indicates "generally favorable reviews".
+The Observer gave Ti Amo three stars out of five, saying "in the 17 years since their potent first album, United, Phoenix have lost some of their exuberance."
+They continued: "Ti Amo is slow to reveal its charms, there are moments when the cheesy concept – a romanticised version of Italy – is made to seem like a brilliant idea."
+Sister paper The Guardian also awarded the album three stars, acknowledging that "self-aware cheesiness is a difficult tightrope to tiptoe across."
+They did recognise "the album’s standout track Tuttifrutti, and the melancholic tang of the band’s best songwriting peeks out behind the silly stuff, it works gloriously."
+Pitchfork called Phoenix "as decadent and beguiling as ever" on their sixth album.
+"Ti Amo is another meticulously constructed 10-song set of glossy soft-pop romance," they concluded.